misttech/fuchsia/docs/ipc-design/memory-attribution.md

 Zircon originally had no limit on the number of messages that could be enqueued on a channel.
-This meant the system would sometimes be brought down by a misbehaving process that inadvertently enqueued too many request messages on a channel without waiting for them to be processed, allocating excessive amounts of memory.
+This meant the system would sometimes be brought down by a misbehaving process that sends requests faster than they are processed, allocating excessive amounts of memory for the request messages.
 Later a fixed limit was added, but that introduced a new problem.
 We discuss that problem and potential solutions below, and relate them to the broader problem of memory attribution.

 ## Memory attribution: background and goals